-- Colleges play a major role in the achievement of economic prosperity in the province of Ontario through the provision of programs of instruction that prepare graduates to meet the needs of the workplace, the economy, and society. - A college is best positioned to determine the programs of instruction it should offer based on its own strategic direction and the needs of its community.
-A college is also best positioned to ensure the ongoing relevance and quality of its programs of instruction. - Credentials awarded in the college system must be credible and meaningful for, and understood by, students, employers, and the general public. - A college's decision making processes can be made more effective by enabling students, external stakeholders, and college staff to provide advice on matters relating to the development, establishment, delivery, and review of its programs of instruction.
+- A college is best positioned to determine when it can better serve its students preparing them to meet the needs of the workplace, the economy, and society offering programs in partnership or other cooperative arrangement with other entities, including private career colleges, that are legally authorized to offer postsecondary educational programs. - Credentials awarded in the college system must be credible and meaningful and understood by, students, employers, and the general public. - A college's decision-making processes can be made more effective by enabling students, external stakeholders, and college staff to provide advice relating to the development, establishment, delivery, and review of its program of instruction. - All advertising and marketing of college programs must reflect transparency and accuracy.